Paige Spiranac: Other ventures

 In 2021, Spiranac joined global sportsbook operator PointsBet as a brand ambassador, on-air personality, and a "significant" equity stakeholder.

 In June 2022, Spiranac was named 'Sexiest Woman Alive' in Maxim's 2022 Hot 100 list, the first athlete to attain the No.1 spot.

 Spiranac has been described as golf's top social media influencer.
 As of October 2023, she has 3.9 million Instagram followers and 359 thousand YouTube subscribers.
 In July 2023, Spiranac launched a subscription-based website called OnlyPaige, which features golf instructional videos, livestreams, and vlogs.

-Spiranac has discussed being cyberbullied for "sexualizing women's golf."
-When appearing in the Sports Illustrated Swimsuit Issue, she stated that she wanted to use the platform to speak out about cyberbullying and to send a message of self-love.